robgonnella/releasaurus/book/src/contributing.md

 # Contributing

-Welcome to Releasaurus!
-We appreciate your interest in contributing to making software releases effortless for everyone.
+We appreciate your interest in contributing to Releasaurus!
 This guide will help you get started with contributing to the project, whether you're fixing bugs, adding features, improving documentation, or helping with community support.

 ## Ways to Contribute